 20 oz beef broth (I measured water and then added beef Bovril/OXO for a full-bodied taste)

 10 oz chicken broth (ditto to above with chicken Bovril/OXO)

 - In a large saucepan, melt the butter.
 Add the flour and cook, stirring regularly, for about 5 minutes, until the mixture turns golden brown.

-- Add the beef and chicken broth and bring to a boil, stirring with a whisk.
-Stir in the cornstarch mixture and simmer for a minute or so.
+- Whisk cornstarch into one of the broths.
+Add the beef and chicken broth and bring to a boil, stirring with a whisk.
 Season with pepper.

 - Keep warm while you bake the potatoes.

 This gravy would be excellent over meatloaf or on an open-face hamburger.